foss2serve/git-intro-activity/activity.md

 4. Using your observations to the previous questions, answer the following.
     You find an old project on your hard drive.
 You do not remember if it is a under version control.
-What could you look for to determine if the project is being managed using git?
+What could you look for to determine if the project is being managed using Git?

     ```